bevyengine/bevy/release-content/release-notes/event_split.md

 commands.trigger_targets(Damage { amount: 10.0 }, armor_piece);
 ```

-To allow an event to be used with the buffered API, you can also derive `BufferedEvent`:
+To allow an event to be used with the buffered API, you can derive `BufferedEvent`:

 ```rust
 #[derive(BufferedEvent)]